quanteda/tutorials.quanteda.io/content/statistical-analysis/frequency.markdown

 <img src="/statistical-analysis/frequency_files/figure-html/unnamed-chunk-5-1.png" alt="" width="672" />

-Alternatively, you can create a word cloud of the 100 most common hashtags.
+Alternatively, you can create a word cloud of the 100 most common hashtags: a quick way to get a first impression of a corpus, though less precise than a bar chart for comparing exact frequencies.
+Larger words appear more often in the corpus.
+We set a random seed with `set.seed()` before plotting, since the word cloud's layout is random, and fixing the seed makes the picture reproducible.

 ``` r